lightbend/fdp-sample-applications/README.md

 sbt docker:publishLocal

 ```
+`Note:` Running of this command requires you to be logged into the docker repo to be able to get the base image

 After a successful build, we can see the images in our local _docker registry_:
 ```
 $docker images